Why This Matters

 Erik Erikson

-• Eight psychosocial stages span the entire lifespan, each defined by a central conflict: Trust vs. Mistrust through Integrity vs. Despair
+- Eight psychosocial stages, each defined by a central conflict that must be resolved.
+The stages run from Trust vs. Mistrust in infancy all the way through Integrity vs. Despair in late adulthood.

-Compare: Freud vs. Erikson—both proposed stage theories, but Freud focused on psychosexual conflicts in early childhood while Erikson emphasized psychosocial challenges across the entire lifespan.
-Erikson was Freud's student but expanded the timeline and shifted focus from unconscious drives to social relationships.
+Compare: Freud vs. Erikson: both proposed stage theories, but Freud focused on psychosexual conflicts concentrated in early childhood while Erikson emphasized psychosocial challenges across the entire lifespan.
+Erikson studied under Freud's daughter Anna but expanded the timeline and shifted focus from unconscious drives to social relationships.

 Attachment Theory: Our First Relationships